 You’ve probably heard of gringos being teased for this before but I’d like to clarify precisely why you shouldn’t dress like that: dressing down hasn’t caught on in Latin America because there are a lot of people there who have to dress like that because they’re poorer than shit, and consequently if you are dressed like that you’re going to be saying things about yourself that you really don’t want to.
 I’m not going to tell you what to wear, too many people are sensitive about that, but just be aware that the ‘normal’ level of dress there is far more formal than it is here and it’s never considered fashionable to dress down or to dress as though you’re poor (jeans or other clothes with tears/wear in them, clothing that’s baggy and doesn’t fit properly, etc.).

 13. Mixing up the preterit and imperfect verb tenses and not knowing when to use which.
 This is an extremely common error for non-native Spanish speakers (English speakers or otherwise) to do until they get to a fairly high-intermediate or advanced level.
 For more detailed information on what to do, have a look at this:

 14. Mixing up “por” and “para” and not knowing when to use which.
 To learn when to apply which one and how, have a look at this:

 15. Ser and Estar.
 Oh boy.
 I’ll write up a long detailed post on this, or maybe even a series, but for now just know that confusing these two is a super common error and the more you can do to correct it, the better.
-For now I’ll just put the best video I could find explaining it below for you (actually two videos, part 1 and part 2, total about 15 minutes between them):
+For now I’ll just put the best video I could find explaining it below for you:

 16. Comprehension does not increase with volume, yelling won’t make them understand better, don’t.
 All of Latin America will expect you to stand there in your cargo shorts and Hawaiian shirt and shout at them: pleasantly surprise them 🙂